WHO CAN ATTEND?

 Regardless of whether you’re a DSLR, mirrorless, iPhone or Android camera user, doesn’t matter; you can benefit from joining this workshop!
 To successfully complete the course, participants are required to have a computer with adequate Random Access Memory [RAM], Central Processing Unit [CPU], and storage capacity to support Adobe Lightroom Classic.

-WEEKEND INTENSIVE FORMAT [15 Contact Hours]:
+WEEKEND INTENSIVE FORMAT [Eastern Time]:

 Fri: 6—9p | Sat: 9a—12p & 12—3p | Sun: 9a—12p & 12—3p